 This area’s name refers to the North Fork of the Flathead River, which forms much of the park’s western boundary.
 With limited amenities and services, the area invites a more self-reliant visitor.
 Pack a lunch and allow all day to drive to and from Kintla and Bowman Lakes on rough, single-lane gravel roads.
 The only services here are outside the park entrance in the small community of Polebridge.
 There is no cell phone coverage.
 A four-wheel-drive vehicle and the ability to change a tire are recommended, as flat tires are common.
 Vehicles over 21 feet and/or trailers are not permitted on any roads in the North Fork area, with the exception of private horse trailers accessing the Bowman horse corral.

 Lower portions of Going-to-the-Sun Road are open year-round, but the upper elevations do not usually open until late June.
-Please visit our Plowing and Road Status pages for the most up-to-date information.
+Please visit our road conditions page for the most up-to-date information on road status and plowing information in the spring.
 The alpine sections of the road typically close for the winter on the third Monday of October, but this can change due to wintry weather.

-For safety reasons, 40 mph is the speed limit in the lower elevations of the road, and 25 mph in the alpine section.
-Please stay alert around blind curves, as animals and pedestrians often cross the road unexpectedly.
-Built to resemble a rustic hunting chalet with Swiss luxury influence, the historic lodge itself is an attraction.
+Speed Limit Built to resemble a rustic hunting chalet with Swiss luxury influence, the historic lodge itself is an attraction.
 The property also houses other historic buildings, including a separate camp store and multiple dining options.
 The dock provides access to lake tours and boat rentals, and several popular hiking trails begin at the Sperry trailhead located just across the road.
-Boat Rentals and Scenic Boat Cruises Bus Tours Horseback Rides Additional Services
+Lodging Boat Rentals and Scenic Boat Cruises Bus Tours Horseback Rides Additional Services

 ![]() |